 Optionally, blanch pork in boiling water with a few pieces of ginger before using.

 Add sliced lotus roots, dried squids, red dates (pitted), peanuts and pork into a pot of water.
-Bring to boil and turn to lowest heat.
+Bring to boil.
+Then, turn to lowest heat.
 Allow the soup to simmer for at least 1.5 to 2 hours.
 Serve hot.